brendafazeredo/olly_olly_weather_app/README.md

 - A Sign Up page;
 - A Weather page (with latitude and longitude coordinates + current temperature in Fahrenheit).

-The project is not connected to a back-end, neither to a database.
+The project is not connected to a back-end, nor to a database.
 These and other details can be implemented/ increased in the future.